ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Configure an Amazon CloudFront distribution in front of the ALB.
 - B. Configure an EC2 Auto Scaling simple scaling policy based on CPU utilization.
-- C. Configure an EC2 Auto Scaling scheduled scaling policy based on the monthly schedule.
+- ==C. Configure an EC2 Auto Scaling scheduled scaling policy based on the monthly schedule.==
 - D. Configure Amazon ElastiCache to remove some of the workload from the EC2 instances.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#) [  Discussion  **59**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#)